shortland/Election-Data-Quality/README.md

 ### Database

 Using our own dedicated database.
-Ilan will set it up (I have a database server already running, I'll create a new user account so we can all have login access to it).

 #### Database Login